ike some Scottish Highlanders after the Jacobite Rebellions, bitterness still

 Lee from this risky attack, but the old warhorse’s will prevailed.

-charge began with a massive artillery bombardment from the Confederate side
+The charge began with a massive artillery bombardment from the Confederate

-the midst of the chaos of noise and smoke the Confederate gunners did not
+In the midst of the chaos of noise and smoke the Confederate gunners did

-rather than on the ridge.
-Union cannoneers responded and the area was masked
+than on the ridge.
+Union cannoneers responded and the area was masked in smoke.

-in smoke.
-Eventually the defending gunners ceased firing to let their weapons
+Eventually the defending gunners ceased firing to let their weapons cool which

-cool which may have led Longstreet’s men to believe they had been knocked
+may have led Longstreet’s men to believe they had been knocked out.

-the reason, the massive Confederate army moved off in drill order with bands
+Whatever the reason, the massive Confederate army moved off in drill order

-playing towards the distant ridge.
-Once within cannonball range gaps started
+with bands playing towards the distant ridge.
+Once within cannonball range

-to appear in the attacker’s ranks and parade ground formations broke up.
+gaps started to appear in the attacker’s ranks and parade ground formations

-On passing close to Little Round Top entrenched cannon and rifle fire caused
+broke up.
+On passing close to Little Round Top entrenched cannon and rifle

-formations on the right to compress, breaking ranks, then the canister shot
+fire caused formations on the right to compress, breaking ranks, then the canister

 Union rifle fire.

-on the Ridge General Hancock maintained the morale of his men by riding unconcernedly
+Up on the Ridge General Hancock maintained the morale of his men by riding

-through shellfire.
-A chunk of shrapnel hit his horse’s saddle dislodging
+unconcernedly through shellfire.
+A chunk of shrapnel hit his horse’s saddle

-a nail which entered the General’s thigh.
-Despite this he refused to leave
+dislodging a nail which entered the General’s thigh.
+Despite this he refused

-charging army became a bloody debacle as the men heroically tried to reach
+The charging army became a bloody debacle as the men heroically tried

-the top of the Ridge.
-General Armistead had stuck his hat on his sword as
+to reach the top of the Ridge.
+General Armistead had stuck his hat on his sword

 he asked to meet Hancock who had been wounded about the same time.
 Hancock